 The World Health Organization reported that the number of new HIV infections peaked in the late 1990s at more than three million.
-The 2007 "AIDS Epidemic Update," which is released by the United Nations and the World Health Organization annually, stated that an estimated 2.7 million people were newly infected with the disease worldwide in the past year.
-An estimated 68% (1.7 million) of the new HIV infections occurred in sub-Saharan Africa.
+The 2011 "AIDS Epidemic Update," which is released by the United Nations and the World Health Organization annually, stated that an estimated 2.5 million people were newly infected with the disease worldwide.
+Nearly 1 in every 20 adults (4.9%) living with HIV, or 69% of the people living with HIV worldwide, were in sub-Saharan Africa.

-Due in large part to antiretroviral therapy, the number of deaths related to HIV/AIDS has declined since 2001.
-According to the WHO, 2.1 million people died of AIDS in 2007, compared to 3 million in 2001.
+More than 34 million people worldwide were living with HIV/AIDS in 2011 and 1.7 million people died of AIDS-related illnesses.
+Due in large part to antiretroviral therapy and some improvements in access to care, the number of deaths related to HIV/AIDS has declined since 2001.
+According to the WHO, 2.1 million people died of AIDS in 2007, and 3 million in 2001.

-Improved epidemiological data and analysis are significant factors in the six million drop of people living with HIV/AIDS from 2001 to 2007.
+Improved epidemiological data and analysis are significant factors in the six million drop of people living with HIV/AIDS from 2001 to 2011.
 The advances in methodology also allowed for revisions in past estimates, and a clearer picture of the global AIDS epidemic.
-The WHO revised its 2006 estimate of 39.5 people living with HIV/AIDS to 32.7 million cases in 2007.
+For example, the WHO revised its 2006 estimate of 39.5 people living with HIV/AIDS to 32.7 million cases in 2007.
 The principle reason for this reduction was the reassessment of cases in India and five sub-Saharan countries.

-In Asia, an estimated 4.9 million people are living with HIV.
+In Southeast Asia, an estimated 3.5 million people were living with HIV in 2011.
 The prevalence of HIV is highest in the southeastern Asian countries, but large numbers of people are affected in India as well.
 There has been a decline in HIV prevalence in Myanmar, Thailand, and Cambodia, but Vietnam and Indonesia show growing numbers.